 Tenzin is a third year student in Eleanor Roosevelt College.
 He is majoring in International Studies-Political Science, with a minor in Economics.
 Tenzin is passionate about human rights policy and multicultural dialogue, and has recently traveled with the UCSD Global Seminar program across India, where he studied development theory and environmental justice.
 Tenzin cites his Tibetan heritage as a source for his multicultural values, as well his motivation for deeper global understanding.

 Zaid Mansuri, Finance Chair

-Zaid is a second year Mathematics-Economics major with a Philosophy Minor.
-Interested in a range of topics from demographics, international trade, to human development, Zaid joined Prospect Journal in 2016 with a passion for journalism and international affairs.
+Zaid is a third year Mathematics-Economics major with a Philosophy Minor.
+Interested in a range of topics from demographics, international trade, to human development, Zaid joined PROSPECT Journal in 2016 with a passion for journalism and international affairs.
 Zaid wishes to learn more about making positive and effective change worldwide through a strong global perspective and international understanding.